nigelcharman/ombfw-videos/updating-omb-status-script.md

 You may need to zoom in further to get a clearer view.

-We're interested in updating the status of the "Purple - Please Check" dots.
+We're interested in updating the status of the weed patches marked as "Purple - Please Check".

 ---
 ![00:00-00:06](Field Maps OMB.mp4)

-Click on the relevant weed symbol.
+Click on the relevant weed marker.

 If there's a few weed markers close together, they may show up as a list.

-You can either zoom in further and click on the marker, or work through the list until the relevant marker is highlighted.
+You can work through the list until the relevant marker is highlighted.
+Alternatively, you can zoom in and click on the marker.

 ---
 (video: